Colonel Jimmie Kanaya Scholarship

 • Current members of JAVA whose membership began prior to April 1, 2023 are eligible to apply.
 Children of current JAVA members are also eligible to apply if the applicant’s parent or guardian was a member of JAVA prior to April 1, 2023.

-• Applicants should first review published rules and forms.
-Applications and supporting documents must be electronically submitted no later than 11:59 p.m. on Wednesday, April 30, 2025.
+• Applications and supporting documents must be electronically submitted no later than 11:59 p.m. on April 30, 2026.